langurmonkey/website-source/content/blog/2021/upgrade-ssh-key.md

 The first time you open your terminal, you will be prompted for a passphrase.
 Then, the keys are cached and ready to use.

 I have included the RSA key because I am keeping mine around for compatibility purposes.
-Sometimes I need to log into systems that use very old Operating Systems where Ed25519 is not supported.
-In this cases, having an RSA key around is good.
+Sometimes I need to log into systems that use very old Operating Systems where Ed25519 is not yet supported by the software stack.
+In these cases, having an RSA key around is good.

 ## Conclusion